Yorke Drive Focus

 Meet the team

-Chris Morton (left) has been working on the Yorke Drive project since June 2023 and is providing project support.
+Chris Morton (right) has been working on the Yorke Drive project since June 2023 and is providing project support.
 His role for residents will be to support the project team and assisting with the decant process.

 We also appointed Lovell Partnerships as the preferred contractor to deliver the scheme through their regeneration arm Compendium Living.